Diesel Surges 20.6¢ to $5.115 a Gallon

 [Stay on top of transportation news: Get TTNews in your inbox.]

-Diesel’s nine-week run of declines abruptly ended as trucking’s main fuel rose 20.6 cents a gallon to put the national average cost back above $5, according to Energy Information Administration data released Aug.
+Diesel’s nine-week run of declines abruptly ended as trucking’s main fuel rose 20.6 cents a gallon to put the national average cost back over $5, according to Energy Information Administration data released Aug.
 29.

-Diesel settled at $5.115 after dropping 90.1 cents from its all-time high of $5.810 on June 27.
+- Diesel settled at $5.115 after dropping 90.1 cents from its all-time high of $5.810 on June 27.
 The cost of a gallon had dropped by at least a dime each week from June 27 to Aug.
 8.

-A gallon of diesel now costs $1.776 more than it did at this time in 2021.
+- A gallon of diesel now costs $1.776 more than it did at this time in 2021.

-Diesel increased in all 10 regions surveyed by EIA, ranging from a high of 28.2 cents in the Midwest to a low of 2.5 cents in the Central Atlantic.
+- Diesel increased in all 10 regions surveyed by EIA, ranging from a high of 28.2 cents in the Midwest to a low of 2.5 cents in the Central Atlantic.

-The Lower Atlantic, Gulf Coast and Rocky Mountain region each has an average price of below $5 a gallon, while California remains the only region that exceeds $6.
+- The Lower Atlantic, Gulf Coast and Rocky Mountain region each has an average price of below $5 a gallon, while California remains the only region that exceeds $6.

 U.S. On-Highway Diesel Fuel Prices